amontalban/terragrunt-issue-3076/README.md

 # Setup

 1. Clone this repo
-2. Run `asdf install` to install the correct Terraform and Terragrunt versions
+2. Run `make setup` to install Terraform and Terragrunt using `asdf`.

 # Running the test